docker-mailserver/docker-mailserver/docs/content/config/advanced/dovecot-master-accounts.md

 ## Introduction

-A dovecot master account is able to see the mailbox of any configured user - often useful for administration purposes.
+A dovecot master account is able to login as any configured user.
+This is useful for administrative tasks like hot backups.

 ## Configuration